 The Challenge: Different Hebrew Words

 Critics point out that the Hebrew word for "cleanse" in Leviticus 16 is taher (טָהֵר), while in Daniel 8:14, "cleansed" is tsadaq (צָדַק).
 Because the words are different, opponents argue that the cleansing of Daniel 8:14 cannot be a cleansing from sin, as Daniel then would have used the same term as Leviticus.
-Our detractors believe that this difference in verbiage proves that the Cleansing of the Sanctuary as taught by Adventists is false doctrine.
+Our detractors believe that this difference in verbiage proves that the Cleansing of the Sanctuary as taught by Adventists is a false doctrine.

 At first glance, this seems like a reasonable objection.
 However, a closer examination of the Hebrew terms and their contexts reveals a more nuanced picture.
-Once you undertand these two terms in their proper context, you will see that the different terminology used, not only confirms our position, but if Daniel 8:14 used the same language for cleanse as Leviticus 16:19, it would disqualify our view of the Sanctuary doctrine!
+Once you understand these two terms in their proper context, you will see that the different terminology used, not only confirms our position, but if Daniel 8:14 used the same language for cleanse as Leviticus 16:19, it would actually disqualify our view of the Sanctuary doctrine!

-Leviticus 16: A Ritualistic Cleansing
+Leviticus 16:19 - A Ritualistic Cleansing

-Taher is defined by the Strongs Definition as "Levitically, uncontaminated."
-Thus, in the context of the sanctuary, the common usage of this word in the Hebrew language reveals a cermonially or ritualistic cleansing that was often pronounced or by the priest.
-This is confirmed when we look at a few texts that contain "taher":
+Taher is defined by the Strong's Definition as "Levitically, uncontaminated."
+Thus, in the context of the sanctuary, the common usage of this word in the Hebrew language reveals a ceremonially or ritualistic cleansing that was often pronounced by a Levitical priest.
+This is confirmed when we look at a few texts that refer to "taher":

-And the priest shall see him: and, behold, if the plague be turned into white; then the priest shall pronounce him clean that hath the plague: he is clean.
+'"And the priest shall see him: and, behold, if the plague be turned into white; then the priest shall pronounce him clean that hath the plague: he is clean."
 Leviticus 13:17

-And the priest that maketh him clean shall present the man that is to be made clean, and those things, before the LORD, at the door of the tabernacle of the congregation: Leviticus 14:11
+"And the priest that maketh him clean shall present the man that is to be made clean, and those things, before the LORD, at the door of the tabernacle of the congregation."
+Leviticus 14:11

-And after that shall the Levites go in to do the service of the tabernacle of the congregation: and thou shalt cleanse them, and offer them for an offering.
+"And after that shall the Levites go in to do the service of the tabernacle of the congregation: and thou shalt cleanse them, and offer them for an offering."
 Numbers 8:15

 "And he shall sprinkle of the blood upon it with his finger seven times, and cleanse it, and hallow it from the uncleanness of the children of Israel." – Leviticus 16:19

-Daniel 8:14: A Judicial Justification
+Daniel 8:14 - A Justification Cleansing

 By contrast, the Hebrew word used in Daniel 8:14—tsadaq—has a different meaning entirely.
-Rather than referring to a ritual cleansing, tsadaq is a judicial term meaning to make right, justify, or pronounce righteous.
+Rather than referring to a ritual cleansing, tsadaq is a term meaning to make right, justify, or pronounce righteous.
 It is the same word used in passages such as:

-- Isaiah 53:11 – "My righteous servant shall justify many."
+- Isaiah 53:11 – "My righteous servant shall justify many..."

-- Exodus 23:7 – "I will not justify the wicked."
+- Exodus 23:7 – "I will not justify the wicked..."

-- Isaiah 50:8 – "He is near that justifieth me."
+- Isaiah 50:8 – "He is near that justifieth me..."

-- LSB: "...then the holy place will be made righteous."
+- "...then the holy place will be made righteous."
+LSB

-- YLT: "...then is the holy place declared right."
+- "...then is the holy place declared right."
+YLT

 Why This Strengthens the SDA Position